vaguity/static/README.md

 # Static

-## A site framework
+## A front-end framework

 This repo:

 1. puts all the front-end stuff I've found useful in one place,
 1. keeps all of those dependencies tracked by their package managers so they're under version control and can be easily updated, and
-1. provides a modifiable workflow in one place that produces an uncluttered static site in `/dist`.
+1. provides a modifiable workflow in one place that produces an uncluttered static front-end setup in `/dist`.

 ### Quick start